 No more saying, “I don’t know what to do with my life”

-Every minute you spend regretting that choice you did or didn’t make is a moment that you could be making new choices—ones that could change your life from the better.
+You see, every minute you spend regretting that choice you did or didn’t make is a moment that you could be making new choices—ones that could change your life for the better.

 Move past your regret.
 Your regrets can lead to some of the most beautiful times in your life.
-Though it may not be an overnight change, remember: You’re worth it.
+Though it may not be an overnight change, remember: You’re worth it, and you have the power to learn from your mistakes.